-Through February 5, 2017
+Through May 7, 2017

-Courtesy of the artist
+Courtesy of artist

 LabEPMA provides emerging regional artists an opportunity to exhibit one work of art in any media accompanied by a 30-minute discussion of their work.
 There are four exhibits per year, and the work is exhibited for a three-month period.
 This special program is tailored to highlight the work of area artists, promote creative production, and provide a platform for contemporary discussion.
 Artists interested in being featured in LabEPMA are encouraged to contact Christian Gerstheimer, Curator, at (915) 212-3059.

 Guillermo Gutierrez is an El Paso-based artist who has exhibited his artwork at UTEP’s Rubin Center for the Visual Arts, UTEP’s Glass Gallery, and is the first UTEP Department of Art + El Paso Museum of Art, LabEPMA Program award recipient.
 Mr. Gutierrez will receive his BFA degree with a double concentration in Ceramics and Sculpture in May 2017.